SarvarKh/ofn-wiki/Releasing.md

 ### Draft the release

 Draft a [new release](https://github.com/openfoodfoundation/openfoodnetwork/releases/new) in the Github UI. **Base the release on the commit with the last merged PR you want to include** ('Target->Recent Commits') and not `master`.
 There's always a chance new PR's are merged between the draft is created and the actual release is published, so this makes the release consistent.
-If you take a look at the master branch in [Semaphore](https://semaphoreci.com/openfoodfoundation/openfoodnetwork-2/branches/master), you should see the Transifex commit you made in the steps above ("Update all locales with the latest Transifex translations").
+If you take a look at the master branch in [Semaphore](https://semaphoreci.com/openfoodfoundation/openfoodnetwork-2/branches/master), you should see the Transifex commit you just made in the steps above (named "Update all locales with the latest Transifex translations").

 **Make sure the notes can be understood by humans** using the types of changes specified by [Keep a changelog](https://keepachangelog.com) and use only the sections that have at least one PR in it.
 Keep in mind these notes are the source of truth for everyone: devs, product people and users.
 Mention any dependencies on [ofn-install](https://github.com/openfoodfoundation/ofn-install) as well.

 Unless agreement has been reached in the [#dev](https://openfoodnetwork.slack.com/messages/C2GQ45KNU) Slack channel that a major release is appropriate, releases only bump up the minor version (eg: from 1.16.0 to 1.17.0).

+## Update the Github issue

+Add a link to the **target commit** for the new release, a link to the newly deafted release, and a link to the **Semaphore build** for that commit into the Github issue for the release so the release tester has a nice time :heart:.

 ## Testing the release

 Releases require some testing to ensure critical paths of the application keep working.
-Talk to one of the testers available to coordinate this.
-Once the release's draft is finished and she is aware, stage `master` to a server with PayPal and Stripe integrations set up.
+Talk to one of the testers available to coordinate this (message in the #testing channel).
+Once the release's draft is finished and she is aware, you can **stage the target commit via the Semaphore build page** to a server with PayPal and Stripe integrations set up.
 These need to be tested.

 Keep in mind that any merges done to `master` while the release is in draft won't get tested unless we stage again.
-We don't have a specific release branch; we just have `master` and tag release version in it.
+We don't have a specific release branch; we just have `master` and tag release versions to pinned commits in it.

 ## Publish the release